colecoombs/Website/README.md

-This is my own personal website hosted by GitHub to display my resume contents and demonstrate my ability to create a basic website with styling and javascript elements.
+This is my own personal website hosted by GitHub to display my resume contents and demonstrate my ability to create a basic website with styling and javascript elements with knowledge in GitHub version control.